 Dinner – Rice Soup, Fresh Bread, Cabin Biscuits, Roast Beef, Brown Gravy, Sweet Corn, Boiled Potatoes, Plum Pudding, Sweet Sauce & fruit

 Tea – Cold Meat, Cheese, Pickles, Fresh Bread & Butter, Steamed Figs & Rice, Tea

 Supper – Gruel, Cabin Biscuits, Cheese

-Before Titanic, many passenger ships would have expected the lower classes to bring their own food and expect it to last an entire journey.
-To be served freshly prepared meals twice a day was a bonus on board Titanic.
-Third class passengers could enjoy a hearty breakfast, then the main meal served for dinner followed by a light supper and a later tea.
+Before the Titanic, many passenger ships would have expected the lower classes to bring their own food that would last an entire journey.
+So, the fact that meals served on board Titanic were twice a day and freshly prepared was a bonus.
+Third class passengers could enjoy a hearty breakfast, then the main meal served for dinner, followed by a light tea and supper.

 Breakfast – Fruit, Rolled Oats, Fresh Fish, Yarmouth Bloaters, Grilled Ox Kidneys & Bacon, American Dry Hash Au Gratin, Grilled Sausage, Mashed Potatoes, Grilled Ham & Fried Eggs, Fried Potatoes, Vienne & Graham Rolls, Soda Scones, Buckwheat Cakes, Maple Syrup, Conserves, Marmalade, Tea, Coffee and Watercress.

-Water cress was seen as an aid to digestion and after a breakfast buffet like that, we think it would definitely be needed.
+Watercress was seen as an aid to digestion and after a breakfast buffet like that, it would definitely be needed!